shreni123/docs-csm/install/boot_livecd_remoteiso.md

-# Boot LiveCD Virtual ISO
+# Boot LiveCD RemoteISO

-This page will walk-through booting the LiveCD `.iso` file directly onto a BMC.
+This page will walkthrough booting the LiveCD `.iso` file directly onto a BMC.

 ### Topics